 - Not Beneficial for Short-term Projects: Unlike freelancers, a dedicated team is hired under long-term contracts.
 The model offers access to resources with long-term commitment and the resources are not allowed to juggle between multiple projects but are committed to working for a dedicated client.

-The shared team model is similar to the dedicated team model.
-However, in this model clients have part-time access to the shared resources.
+The shared team model is similar to the dedicated team model but with less control.
+In this model, clients have part-time access to shared resources.
 Here the shared team works on two to four projects from different clients simultaneously.

 Pros of Shared Team Model